JustAjani/Knight-s-Conquest/README.md

 Feel free to contribute or suggest improvements through issues or pull requests.
 All contributions are welcomed!

 ## License
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed - see the [LICENSE.md](LICENSE.md) file for details.